 My Favorite Quote

-Alaskan multi-artist Kathleen Bryson has BA degrees in Swedish and Anthropology (University of Washington), an MA in Independent Film (London College of Printing), a postgraduate certificate in Acting (London Academy of Performing Arts), and a PhD in Evolutionary Anthropology (University College London).
+Alaskan multi-artist Kathleen Bryson has BA degrees in Swedish and Anthropology (University of Washington), an MA in Independent Film (London College of Printing), a postgraduate certificate in Acting (London Academy of Performing Arts), and is in the last year of her doctorate in Evolutionary Anthropology (University College London).

 Bryson’s first novel, Mush (Diva Books 2001), was described by Mslexia magazine as “stunningly good... an atmospheric novel with a slow, filigree beauty and the same gritty heart as the frozen tundra of Alaska in which it is set.
 Sharply reminiscent of The Shipping News, and as rich in language-play".
 Time Out magazine wrote that it "perfectly captures the timeless quality of childhood".

 Her second novel was Girl on a Stick (Suspect Thoughts Press 2008).
 Three-times Booker shortlisted author Ali Smith described it for the cover blurb as "sassy, clever, bright, dark, true, and, most importantly, alive”.
 Girl on a Stick was also pronounced as “a cross between Tom Robbins and Francesca Lia Block… a viscerally resonating, unnerving anti-love story … A solid grounding to Bryson's beautifully meandering prose."
 (The Oregonian) and "a smart, subversive read from a highly distinctive talent." (four stars) (Attitude magazine).